Hadokane/CI_PP2_HUG/README.md

 **Visual Separation**
 ---

-Visual separation is achieved between sections of the game through the use of bootstrap containers.
+Visual separation is achieved between sections of the game through the use of Bootstrap containers.

 The player's area is always displayed below the "Computer-Players" text box, sticking to an ordered hierarchy.
 At the bottom is a `Sticky Footer` which will maintain its position responsively across all device screen sizes.